 “Ding” Darling & Doc Ford’s Tarpon Tournament

-The “Ding” Darling Wildlife Society–Friends of the Refuge (DDWS) and Doc Ford’s Rum Bar & Grille have teamed up again for a second year to host a tarpon competition termed a “catch, release, and care” tournament on May 4, 2013.
+The “Ding” Darling Wildlife Society–Friends of the Refuge (DDWS) and Doc Ford’s Rum Bar & Grille have teamed up for a third year to host a tarpon competition termed a “catch, release, and care” tournament on May 3,2014.

 “Saltwater fishing has a nearly $5.5 billion economic impact in the state of Florida, according to the Florida Fish & Wildlife Conservation Commission,” said DDWS President John McCabe.
 “That’s huge, and we feel it is part of our mission to step up to educate the fishing population about responsible sportsmanship.
 We are working together with Doc Ford’s and other partners to promote the sport of tarpon fishing in Southwest Florida and the importance of understanding and appreciating the amazing tarpon, so that future generations will have the opportunity to ‘bow’ to the Silver King decades from now.”